Grade Eight has a special quality as a culmination of the grade school years.

 English composition, grammar, and literature; Geography (parts of the world not covered in previous years); Canadian and American history, French and Industrial Revolution to modern history; algebra, analytic geometry; meteorology, climatology, physics, organic chemistry, anatomy; special Grade Eight Play production.

-French, German, orchestra, choir, eurythmy (a movement art) when possible, handwork (machine-sewn garments), physical education, gardening, visual arts.
+French, music, choir, eurythmy (a movement art) when possible, handwork (machine-sewn garments), physical education, gardening, visual arts.